Payments and support for Indigenous Australians

 We have a range of payments and support for Aboriginal and Torres Strait Islander Australians.

-ABSTUDY can help you and your family with study, Australian Apprenticeship or traineeship costs.
+ABSTUDY can help you and your family with study, Australian Apprenticeship or traineeship costs, as well as travel.

 Relocation Scholarship can help if you need to move to, or from, a remote or regional area to study.
 It’s paid once a year.